bobrossrtx/virtcomp/docs/codebase/API_REFERENCE.md

 constexpr uint8_t OP_HALT = 0xFF;
 ```

-This API reference provides comprehensive documentation for all public interfaces in the VirtComp codebase, enabling developers to understand and extend the system effectively.
+This API reference provides comprehensive documentation for all public interfaces in the DemiEngine codebase, enabling developers to understand and extend the system effectively.